ShauryaUdayMisra/INTRN/replit.md

 - ✅ Created company status tracking page for application monitoring
 - ✅ Updated company signup flow to redirect to thank-you page after submission

+### Content & Language Simplification (Latest - July 4, 2025)
+- ✅ Changed hero text from "Code Your Future" to "Internships for Highschoolers"
+- ✅ Updated description to focus on meaningful learning experiences instead of tech-heavy language
+- ✅ Simplified call-to-action button from "Start Building" to "Get Started"
+- ✅ Removed tech jargon in favor of clear, accessible language for high school students
+- ✅ Fixed logo consistency - changed navigation "I" to lowercase "i" to match branding

 ### High School Focus Customization
 - ✅ Updated platform branding to "Internships for Highschoolers"
 - ✅ Removed stipend/payment options - all internships are unpaid learning experiences